-- Applications for Discretionary Rate Relief will be reviewed against the criteria shown below and the Council must be satisfied that the property is used for purposes which are of benefit to Horsham District Council residents. - Eligible organisations which receive other grant funding from the Council for their core services, and those which provide services on a contractual basis to the Council, can expect to be awarded discretionary rate relief in full. - The Council sets a budget each year for the cost of discretionary rate relief and grants may need to be proportionally adjusted to remain within the total budget available
+- Applications for Discretionary Rate Relief will be reviewed against the criteria shown below and the Council must be satisfied that the property is used for purposes which are of benefit to Mid Sussex District Council residents. - Eligible organisations which receive other grant funding from the Council for their core services, and those which provide services on a contractual basis to the Council, can expect to be awarded discretionary rate relief in full. - The Cabinet Member for Finance and Resources will consult with the relevant Ward Members before reaching an award decision.

-Discretionary Rate Relief will normally be limited to 50% of the amount payable and a maximum amount of £8,000 (after any mandatory relief has been granted) unless:
+Discretionary Rate Relief will normally be limited to 50% of the amount payable (although CASCs can expect full top up) and a maximum amount of £8,000 (after any mandatory relief has been granted) unless:

-In the opinion of the responsible Cabinet Member, the services provided by the organisation contribute to reducing public expenditure and would otherwise be met by the taxpayer if the service was no longer provided by the organisation.
+In the opinion of the responsible Cabinet Member, the services provided by the organisation contribute to reducing public expenditure and would otherwise be met by the taxpayer if the service was no longer provided by the organisation, or;

-The organisation, in the opinion of the Cabinet Member is helping the priorities of the Council as described in its District Plan to a considerable degree, and so may be awarded a DRR grant of up to 75% to a maximum of £8000.
+The organisation, in the opinion of the Cabinet Member is helping the priorities of the Council as described in its Corporate Plan to a considerable degree, and so may be awarded a DRR grant of up to 100% to a maximum of £8000.

-.
 Organisations where the following points apply will not generally receive DRR

-- Charities or organisations that are not primarily for the benefit of HDC residents

-The Council is unlikely to grant DRR to charities or organisations located within the Council's area where the premises in question are used to provide or administer services for an organisation of an international, national, county wide or regional nature unless there is some particular demonstrable benefit to the residents of Horsham District significantly over and above the benefit to the residents of other areas. - Shops operated by trading arms of charities Permanent profitable shops run by charities would not normally qualify for DRR and in any circumstances the Council is unlikely to grant relief to shops operated by the trading arms of locally based charities unless they can demonstrate that at least 75% of their purpose is for the benefit of the Horsham District Council community alone and where donated goods make up at least 75% of their sales. - Bodies operating a restrictive membership policy It is not the Council's general policy to grant relief to any body that does not allow access to all parts of the community unless such restrictions are necessary because of the size of the property occupied by the body or in order to ensure a pre-determined level of ability or required standard of achievement for a particular sport or activity. - Businesses having more than 12 months spending available as free reserves An organisation, or an organisation to which it is directly affiliated, whose accounts clearly show an ability to pay or an ability to readily generate sufficient income to cover running costs will not be considered for relief unless a medium term business plan exists which details how these reserves are to be used to the benefit of the local community.

-- Organisations whose premises are shared with other businesses which do not meet the eligibility criteria - generally no discretionary rate relief will be awarded in these circumstances - Sports clubs with paid players- generally no discretionary rate relief will be granted where players are paid.
+- Charities or organisations that are not primarily for the benefit of MSDC residents - The Council is unlikely to grant DRR to charities or organisations located within the Council's area where the premises in question are used to provide or administer services for an organisation of an international, national, county wide or regional nature unless there is some particular demonstrable benefit to the residents of Mid Sussex District significantly over and above the benefit to the residents of other areas. - Shops operated by trading arms of charities Permanent profitable shops run by charities would not normally qualify for DRR and in any circumstances the Council is unlikely to grant relief to shops operated by the trading arms of locally based charities unless they can demonstrate that at least 75% of their purpose is for the benefit of the Mid Sussex District Council community alone and where donated goods make up at least 75% of their sales. - Bodies operating a restrictive membership policy It is not the Council's general policy to grant relief to any body that does not allow access to all parts of the community unless such restrictions are necessary because of the size of the property occupied by the body or in order to ensure a pre-determined level of ability or required standard of achievement for a particular sport or activity. - Businesses having more than 12 months spending available as free reserves -An organisation, or an organisation to which it is directly affiliated, whose accounts clearly show an ability to pay or an ability to readily generate sufficient income to cover running costs will not be considered for relief unless a medium term business plan exists which details how these reserves are to be used to the benefit of the local community. - Organisations whose premises are shared with other businesses which do not meet the eligibility criteria - generally no discretionary rate relief will be awarded in these circumstances - Sports clubs with paid players- generally no discretionary rate relief will be granted where players are paid.